 FBP is required to submit quarterly Title V Deviation Reports that document any deviations from requirements of the Title V permit.
 These quarterly reports are summarized in an annual Title V Compliance Certification.
-In 2019, FBP did not have any deviations from the Title V Permit requirements.
+In 2020, FBP did not have any deviations from the Title V Permit requirements.

 Ohio EPA requires an annual report called the Ohio EPA Fee Emissions Report to report emissions of selected non-radiological air pollutants.
 U.S. EPA requires an annual report of greenhouse gas emissions.
-Chapter 5, Section 5.3.1 provides more information about these reports and the reported emissions for FBP in 2019.
+Chapter 5, Section 5.3.1 provides more information about these reports and the reported emissions for FBP in 2020.

-In 2019, MCS was responsible for four permitted sources associated with the DUF6 Conversion Facility.
-The Annual Permit Evaluation Report for the MCS air emission sources did not report any deviations from applicable emission limits or control requirements for the emission points from the facility's three process lines.
-There were three deviations from the limitation to maintain negative pressure for the heating, ventilation and air conditioning system for the DUF6 Conversion Facility.
-These deviations occurred during periods of planned maintenance when the facility was not operating; therefore, there was no impact to the environment.
-Chapter 5, Section 5.3.1, provides more information about air emissions from MCS in 2019.
+In 2020, MCS was responsible for four permitted sources associated with the DUF6 Conversion Facility.
+The Annual Permit Evaluation Report for the MCS air emission sources did not report any deviations from applicable emission limits or control requirements.
+Chapter 5, Section 5.3.1, provides more information about air emissions from MCS in 2020.